Montseny Newt Newsletter

 26/09/2019 18:00 h.

-Daniel Fernández and Albert Montori spread biosafety in the framework of the EcoCafès talks
+Daniel Fernandez and Albert Montori spread the theme of biosafety in EcoCafès sessions

 On 26 September, Daniel Fernandez-Guiberteau and Albert Montori participated as speakers in the EcoCafès day.
 They gave a talk entitled "Biosafety sampling rivers, reservoirs and lakes.
 Or how to avoid being a vector for the transmission of harmful organisms".